hejny/towns-backend/README.md

 	# for Linux and Mac use this
 	DEBUG=api:* npm start
+	# or with node monitor which will restart nodejs everytime API files are changed
+	DEBUG=api:* npm run nodemonitor
 	# for Windows use this
 	set DEBUG=myapp & npm start